ellenle3/ellenle3.github.io/content/pages/outreach.md

 weight: 30
 ---

+## Activities

 Communicating science to the public is especially important in Hawai'i, where we have the enormous privilege of observing from Maunakea.
 Here are the main activities that I'm involved with:

 - Maunakea scholars
 - JTTU
 - Astroday
-- SciOly
+- Science Olympiad at the University of Hawai'i: I was also involved in Science Olympiad as an undergraduate.

 Other than that, I regularly participate in outreach events around the Big Island.

+## Mentoring

+I've mentored a few students as well!